Our research strategy

-Borne’s research focuses on pregnancy the factors and conditions that may lead to preterm birth.
+Borne’s research focuses on pregnancy and labour, and arising complications that may lead to preterm birth.

-We do not directly participate in research associated with assisted conception, maternal health not having an impact on babies and children, and neonatal / perinatal interventions to address the consequences of prematurity.
+We do not directly participate in research associated with assisted conception, or areas of maternal health that are not directly linked to pregnancy or birth.